Welcome, Twitter Users

 I do not automatically return follows, but if you engage with me and provide interesting content, the odds are I will add you to my twitterstream.

 And if you are not among the people I follow directly, but you seem nice enough (and not a spammer or commercial bot), I may add you to the few thousand accounts on The Mighty List, when I get a chance.
-(For some reason, Twitter allows me to go above the 500-account cap on these lists, and I’m not sure why — perhaps it’s a glitch, or perhaps it’s because I was a lists beta-tester or have a verified account.)
+(For some reason, Twitter allows me to go above the 500-account cap on these lists, and I'm not sure why -- perhaps it's a glitch, or perhaps it's because I was a lists beta-tester or have a verified account.)

 If you are relatively new to Twitter, you might be interested in this post, “Basic Twitter Links for Journalists.”

-About The Times on Twitter
+About The Times and Twitter

 Other Places I Share Links